Haenes/bugtracker-old/README.md

   11) Ability to change the Issue status by Drag'n'Drop Issue cards in boards.html.

 <b>Nearest to-do list</b>:
-  1) Make the search bar working;
+  1) Make the search bar working.

 <b>It would be great to be able to</b>:
-  1) Dynamically change the Favorite status of projects with AJAX or smth (star icon in projects.html and boards.html);
+  1) Dynamically change the Favorite status of projects with AJAX or smth (star icon in projects.html and boards.html).
-  2) Add dark/light switch mode